 Modeling transit deserts in real-time

-Transit desert studies are largely descriptive and static, identifying zones areas where transit demand exceeds supply at a single point in time, without exploring underlying causes.
+Transit deserts - areas where public transportation service levels fail to meet the mobility needs of the population - have become a growing concern in urban planning.
+Traditional studies of these areas are largely descriptive and static, identifying locations where transit demand exceeds supply at a single point in time, without exploring underlying causes.
 This study of Seoul, South Korea used advanced machine learning techniques including a random forest model to forecast the presence of transit deserts based on key factors including density, distance to transit, diversity in the built environment, actual population movements over time, and sociodemographic characteristics.
 Paired with an interactive dashboard, the model updates transportation equity and accessibility analysis results as users adjust the threshold values for their neighborhoods.